webe-solutions/azure-ci-cd-pipeline/README.md

     ![alt text](https://github.com/webe-solutions/azure-ci-cd-pipeline/blob/main/images/app-service-url.png "Running application")

 ## GitHub Actions
-An inportant compenent of Continuous Integration is testing all code, to achieve this we will use GitHub Actions.
+An inportant compenent of Continuous Integration is testing all code, to achieve this we will automate the process GitHub Actions.
 ![alt text](https://github.com/webe-solutions/azure-ci-cd-pipeline/blob/main/images/github-actions.png "GitHub Actions")

 To enable GitHub Actions, navigate to your code repository and perform the below steps: